rdkcmf/rdk-aamp/README.txt

 subtitle-language=<X> ISO 639-1 code of preferred subtitle language enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
-Expected value range is 2 to 30 will default to 2 if out of range value is given
+Expected value range is 2 to 30 will default to 2 if out of range value is given enable_setvideorectangle	 Enable AAMP to set rectangle property to sink .
+Default is false(disabled)

 =================================================================================================================
 Overriding channels in aamp.cfg